johnseto/SolisAgileManager/README.md

 your electricity bill, inverter, battery, or any other system, as a result of using this application. **Your choice to run the app is entirely at your own risk.**

+### Security Warning

+ **Warning**: This application should **never** be exposed to the internet via port-forwarding or other public access.
+ Solis Agile Manager does not have any authentication, which means that a malicious hacker could easily control your Inverter.

+If you want to be able to access the application remotely, please ensure you only do so via a VPN or a reverse proxy.

 ## Installation

 SolisManager runs as a server-based app, and is designed to run 24/7, in the background, with minimal